nicohman/raven/README.md

 menu_command: A command that, when raven menu is run, will be piped a list of theme names through STDIN and expects a theme name from STDOUT
 last: The last theme raven loaded
 editing: The theme you are currently editing
+host: The URL of the ravenserver host to use.
+By default, [https://demenses.net](https://demenses.net)
 ```

 To configure a theme, start off by creating it with `raven new [theme]`.
 You'll automatically start editing that theme.
 Run `raven add [option] [file]` to add a specific option.
 This will copy the indicated file to raven's registry, and run/reload/copy it when the edited theme is loaded or refreshed.
 Run `raven rm [option]` to remove an option from a theme.
 Available options are: